STAMP-project/Cling-application/data_analysis/manual-analysis/failure-explanation.md

 ```

 The generated test passes null to the [`recordTemplateTypeNames` method](projects/closure/src/com/google/javascript/rhino/JSDocInfoBuilder.java#L298).
 This null value is used as parameter to call the [`declareTemplateTypeNames` method](projects/closure/src/com/google/javascript/rhino/JSDocInfo.java#L908) and triggers a `NullPointerException` in nested calls.
 No checks are done to prevent null values, and the documentation does not indicate if null values are permitted.

+__!
+New update:__ the buggy method `recordTemplateTypeNames(List<String>)` has been removed with this [commit](https://github.com/ponsonio/closure-compiler/commit/d8b7a71c95cae08a3f9caa553264759ac533bfc5#diff-812b116c3d6ec5d78fc7c66f732defa3c1c47e16d1be2a87d815bd56be74a2a7) and replaced by a new method that does not uses lists as input.
+While the commit message does mention explicitly the word 'fix', the commit above remove the bugs among other main refactoring/changes applied to the code base.

 ## ST34